-*This post contains affiliate links, which means that if you purchase through a link, I may receive a small commission at no extra cost to you.
-I only recommend products that I personally use and love.
-Thanks and happy travels!
+*Some of the links in this post are affiliate links.
+That just means that if you purchase through a link, I may receive a small commission at no extra cost to you.
+This helps keep This Big Wild World up and running!

 Let’s be real.
 There’s no trail in Glacier that is “bear free.”
 If you plan to go hiking, even on the most basic trails, you need to be prepared for a potential bear encounter.
 (However, maybe wait until after you visit to read ‘Night of the Grizzlies.’)

 An alternative, and general hiking best practice, is to carry an emergency whistle.
 Use it as you hike, particularly around blind corners or early in the morning if you’re one of the first on the trail.

 Pro Tip: Bear spray can be purchased at the Visitor Centers and shops at the park, but will cost about $50 and it’s not guaranteed to be in stock.
-I recommend purchasing bear spray with a holster so you can clip it to your waistband.
+I recommend pre-purchasing bear spray with a holster so you can clip it to your waistband.
 After all, if you have it but it’s not accessible when you encounter a bear, it doesn’t really matter.

 An ultralight first aid kit should always be in your day pack.
 I love this one because it’s waterproof and weighs less than 8 ounces.